SchoolOfCode/project-guidelines/project-week.md

 ## Day 1 Tip: No coding, just planning and setup

 - The problem should be solved before you start coding.
-Use Day 1 to work out who you are solving the problem for, what the problem is, how best to align with your target user in terms of creating a brand / user journey, what the priorities are to deliver value to your users, and then getting the whole team set up so that everyone is ready to code and on the same page with a well planned backlog of tasks to deliver
+Use Day 1 to work out who you are solving the problem for, what the problem is, how best to align with your target user in terms of creating a brand/user journey and what the priorities are to deliver value to your users and then getting the whole team set up so that everyone is ready to code and on the same page with a well planned backlog of tasks to deliver.
+- Use the steps of Disney ideation to ensure you make space for all of the phases of the ideation process.

 ## Team splits

-- Day 2, 3, and 4 should all be spent pair programming
+- Days 2, 3, and 4 should all be spent pair programming
 - We want to see a different pairing each day
-- For a team with an odd unmber of members, that might mean 1 person may be on their own each day or in a 3, but this should be a different person
+- For a team with an odd number of members, that might mean one person may be on their own each day or in a three, but this should be a different person each day and only by neccessity

 ## Technical details

 - You should be using environment variables where you think it is appropriate, and be [comfortable with why this is important to do in building applications](https://12factor.net/)
-- You should try and use the core technologies that we have covered on the course so far - Node, SQL, and React in particular
+- You should use the core technologies that we have covered on the course so far - Node, SQL, and React in particular

 ## Friday Presentations